Skip to content

 File: validibot/workflows/models.py

-Defines a workflow-level signal -- an author's named vocabulary for a data point in the submission payload.
-Each row maps a signal name to a source path in the submission data.
-These signals are resolved once before any step runs and are available to all steps in the workflow.
+Defines a workflow-level signal — an author's named vocabulary entry for a data point in the submission payload.
+Each row maps a signal name to a source path.
+Resolved once before any step runs; available to every step.

 Fields